nrwl/nx/docs/shared/devkit.md

-# Devkit
+# Nx Devkit

 Nx is a pluggable build tool, so most of its functionality is provided by plugins.
+The Nx Devkit is the underlying technology used to customize Nx to support different technologies and your own custom use-cases.

 Plugins have:

+- Generators
+  - Anytime you run `nx generate ...`, you invoke a generator
+  - Generators automate making changes to the file system
-- Generators, which are used to create/update applications, libraries, components, etc..
+  - They are used to create/update applications, libraries, components, etc..
+- Executors
+  - Anytime you run `nx run ...` (or `nx test`, `nx build`), you invoke an executor
+  - Executors define how to perform an action on a project
-- Executors, which are used to build applications and libraries, test them, lint them, etc..
+  - They are used to build applications and libraries, test them, lint them, etc..

-Any time you run `nx g ...`, you invoke a generator.
-Any time you run `nx run ...` (or `nx test`, `nx build`), you invoke an executor.
-All the core plugins are written using Nx Devkit. and you can use the same utilities to write your own generators and executors.
+All of the core plugins are written using Nx Devkit and you can use the same utilities to write your own generators and executors.

 ## Pay as You Go

 As with most things in Nx, the core of Nx Devkit is very simple.
-It only uses language primitives and immutable objects (the host being the only exception).
-See "Simplest Generator" and "Simplest Executor".
-Most of what you will see in this guide are extra affordances--things that are optional to use, but we found very handy when building plugins.
+It only uses language primitives and immutable objects (the tree being the only exception).
+See [Simplest Generator](/{{framework}}/core-concepts/nx-devkit#simplest-generator) and [Simplest Executor](/{{framework}}/core-concepts/nx-devkit#simplest-executor).
+Most of what you will see in this guide are extra affordances -- things that are optional to use, but we found very handy when building plugins.

 ## Generators

+Generators automate making file changes for you.
+They can create new files, overwrite existing files, delete existing files, etc. For example, adding a new application may involve creating numerous files and updating configuration.
+By providing a generator that creates new applications, you can start coding the interesting parts of their application without having to spend hours setting the project up.

-A generator consists of a schema and an implementation.
+A generator consists of the following:

+- a schema that describes what can be input into the generator
+- the implementation that takes the inputs and makes changes to the file system

+Unlike a naive script which makes changes to the file system, generators update the file system atomically at the end.
+This means that if an error occurs, the file system is not partially updated.

 ### Schema

-The generator's schema describe the inputs--what you can pass into it.
+A generator's schema describes the inputs--what you can pass into it.
+The schema is used to validate inputs, to parse args (e.g., covert strings into numbers), to set defaults, and to power the VSCode plugin.
+It is written with [JSON Schema](https://json-schema.org/).

+#### Examples

 ```json
 {